FACTS and FAQs

 Governor Appoints the New Judge

 No time limit exists within which the Governor must make a judicial appointment.
-However, if an appointment is not made within 30 days following submission of the names by the Commission, the Governor may make no other appointments to public office.
+However, if an appointment is not made within 30 days following submission of the nominees by the Commission, the Governor may make no other appointments to public office.

 The Term of the New Judge